Trondheim Sporvei: History

 The tramway in Trondheim was started in 1901 and replaced a horse omnibus service from 1893.
 The city council established Trondhjems Elektricitetsværk og Sporvei to build and operate the tramway.
 In 1936 the two companies were split, with Trondheim Energiverk, the other half of the company specialising as a power company.

-Trondheim Sporvei operated three lines, including the original Ilalinjen and also built Elgeseterlinjen (1913), Ladelinjen (1901 and 1958) and Singsakerlinjen (1923), but not Gråkallbanen, that was run by the private A/S Graakalbanen.
+Trondheim Sporvei operated three lines, including the original Ila Line and also built Elgeseter Line (1913), Lade Line (1901 and 1958) and Singsaker Line (1923), but not the Gråkallen Line that was run by the private A/S Graakalbanen.
 In 1966 though the city bought Graakalbanen and merged it with Trondheim Sporvei in 1971.
 In the later years Trondheim Sporvei also operated some buses, including the ones used on the closed Line 3.
 The company's buses were painted blue upper part, and yellow lower part.
 On merger with Trondheim Bilruter:Yellow upper part, dark red lower part.